tangmf/LearnCovid/README.md

 ### Stats page
 * Global statistics (confirmed cases, deaths and recovered)
 * Search statistics by Country
-* Interactive map, where the user can change the map settings
+* Interactive map, where the user can change the map settings to their liking

 ## [4] Testing